hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

             "problemMatcher": "$teamsfx-local-tunnel-watch"
         }
         ```
+        > This step is only required when your project contains bot or message extension.

     5. Open `teamsapp.yml`, for any placeholder not added by you, replace them based on their meaning.
 For example, `azureStorage/deploy` requires an Azure Storage resource id, so you need to change the placeholder to `${{PROVISIONOUTPUT__AZURESTORAGETABOUTPUT__STORAGERESOURCEID}}`:
         ``` yml